ducalex/retro-go/BUILDING.md

 # Building Retro-Go

 ## Prerequisites
 You will need a working installation of [esp-idf](https://docs.espressif.com/projects/esp-idf/en/release-v4.3/esp32/get-started/index.html#get-started-get-prerequisites).
-Only versions 4.1 to 4.4 are supported.
-Support for 5.0 is coming soon.
+Versions 4.1 to 4.4 are supported.

+Version 5.0 is also mostly supported, but you will have to build with `--no-networking` and there are some performance issues.

 _Note: As of retro-go 1.35, I use 4.3.3.
 Version 4.1.x was used for 1.20 to 1.34 versions._